hollance/GalaxyApocalypse/README.md

 Every so often portals appear on the screen.
 Your job is to swipe the planets into a portal of the matching color.

 The portals lose power over time.
 Matching a planet with the wrong portal will drain even more power from the portal.
 If a portal has no more power it collapses and takes the entire universe with it!
+You don’t want that to happen on your watch…

 Moons (the grey things) can be matched with any portal.
 A white portal accepts any type of planet.
 The only thing you should never send through any portal is a black hole (obviously).

 Now go save the galaxy!

+## One Game a Month

+[One Game a Month](http://www.onegameamonth.com) is a challenge to make twelve games in one year, roughly one per month.

+I've done similar challenges in the past, such as composing at least one piece of piano music or coming up with at least one app idea each day for 30 days in a row.
+It's a lot of work but it also pushes your creativity to higher levels.

+When you limit yourself to making a game in a very short time, by necessity you have to limit the scope of the game.
+Such constraints can be quite inspirational.
+How small can you make a game that is still interesting?

+My most successful game, _Ultimate Countdown_ (now removed from the App Store), was done in a single weekend as a similar kind of challenge.
+It ended up being downloaded over 250,000 times, which I found quite impressive back in 2008, even for a free game.

+So if you're into game development -- or if making games is something you've always dreamed of -- then head on over to [www.onegameamonth.com](http://www.onegameamonth.com) and sign up!

 ## Building the game